 - 19. On 16 August 2016, the IOC notified the results of the B2 analysis to the Athlete and, inter alia, invited her to attend the hearing before the IOC DC which would be scheduled for September 2016, or later. - 20.
 On 19 August 2016, through the Chinese NOC, the Athlete forwarded to the IOC the completed Disciplinary Commission Form and announced, inter alia, that she would not attend the hearing personally but would be represented and that she would submit a defence in writing. - 21.
-On 16 September, 27 September and 3 October 2016, the Athlete was provided with the laboratory documentation packages of the B1 sample and of the B2 sample analyses and additional documents. - 22.
+On 16 and 27 September 2016, the Athlete was provided with the laboratory documentation packages of the B1 sample and of the B2 sample analyses and additional documents related to the handling of the sample in Beijing and its transfer to the Lausanne laboratory. - 22.
 On 11 October 2016, the IOC informed the Athlete of the date of the hearing before the IOC DC which was scheduled for 4 November at the IOC Headquarters in Lausanne. - 23.
 On 19 October 2016 the Chinese NOC informed the IOC that the Athlete had appointed Mr Mike Morgan and Mr Simon Yianyue Bai, attorneys-at-law, as her representatives. - 24.
 After various extensions of deadlines granted by the IOC, the Athlete's counsels, on 2 December 2016, informed the IOC that the Athlete did not have the necessary funds for an adequate defence and was therefore not in a position to submit a defence and to appear or be represented at the hearing.
 It was submitted that the Athlete had not committed an ADRV and that GHRP-2 was not listed on the Prohibited List until 2015. - 25.
 The IOC filed an exchange of communication between the IOC Medical and Scientific Director and the WADA Senior Executive Director according to which GHRP-2 would fall under the 2008 Prohibited List under "S2 Growth Hormone (hGH) and their releasing factors". - 26.
 On 9 December 2016, the IOC DC determined that it would render its decision based on the file.
 No observations were filed by the Chinese NOC, the Chinese Weightlifting Association or the Athlete herself. - 27.
 On 10 January 2017, the IOC DC issued its decision which is appealed before the Sole Arbitrator. - 28.
-On the merits, the IOC DC was satisfied that the analyses conducted on the Athlete's sample collected on 13 August 2008 revealed the presence of two prohibited substances and/or their metabolites, namely GHRP-2 and sibutramine. - "67.
-As its name indicates ("Growth Hormone Release Peptide-2"), the substance detected in the Athlete's samples is a releasing factor of human growth hormone (hGH). - 68.
+On the merits, the IOC DC was satisfied that the analyses conducted on the Athlete's sample collected on 13 August 2008 revealed the presence of a prohibited substance and/or their metabolites, namely GHRP-2. - "66.
+As its name indicates ("Growth Hormone Release Peptide-2"), the substance detected in the Athlete's samples is a releasing factor of human growth hormone (hGH). - 67.
 The Disciplinary Committee observes that the releasing factors of hGH are expressly mentioned in the WADA 2008 Prohibited List (under S2) and in all subsequent lists.
 This clearly covered the substance at stake.